canonical/snapd/bootloader/piboot.md

 ## Introduction

-In this document we describe the support for piboot on Raspberrypi Pi devices when running Ubuntu Core.
+In this document we describe the support for piboot on Raspberry Pi devices when running Ubuntu Core.
 When we talk about "piboot", we mean the different closed-source firmware bits that are run on RPi devices before the Linux kernel or alternative bootloaders like U-Boot are